Questions & Answers about Bankruptcy

 Yes.
 A foreclosure sale can be stopped at any time before the sale has taken place.

 Am I able to keep my assets in Chapter 7 Bankruptcy?

 Am I able to keep my assets in Chapter 7 Bankruptcy?
 Yes.
-Most clients of Eric Pratt Law Firm keep all of their assets.
+Most clients of Pratt & Maegli Law Firm keep all of their assets.
 Also, if you have a debt that is secured by an asset, such as a home or car, you may be able to “reaffirm” this debt and retain ownership of the asset.
 Alternatively, you may choose to surrender the asset.
 If you surrender it, then you wipe out the debt associated with that asset.

 Can I keep my car, home and other possessions after filing Bankruptcy?